wikthewiz/windows_keylogger/README.md

 windows_keylogger
 =================
-This is a windows key logger using blow fish to save key-strokes written sometime during 2009 and intended only for academic use, to test different virus protection.
+This is a windows key logger using blow fish to save key-strokes.
+It is ONLY intended for academic use, to test different virus protection.

-(Moved from HG)

 How it is done
 ==============